Financial planning tools and services to put you on the path to the future you want

 Offer financial wellness to the people at the heart of your business

-Whether you know if or not, you have a type — a money personality type.
-And, your attitudes about finances will likely impact your retirement.
+Whether you know if or not, you have a type – a money personality type.
+And, the attitudes you have about money will likely impact your retirement.
 Knowing and learning about your money personality type can help you avoid pitfalls and use your strengths to your advantage for a secure and happy future.

-Your money personality type is determined by your attitudes and habits around money.
+Your money personality type is determined by your beliefs, attitudes, values, and habits around money.

-These attitudes has been forged since birth.
-Your money personality type is determined by your:
+Your type has been forged since birth.
+Your money personality is determined by your:

 The tendencies of your parents and the circumstances you have experienced all come together to determine how and why you spend, earn, save and invest money.

 Money personalities have been defined in many different ways and, as in a personality quiz, many people will likely identify with several of the profiles.
-There is a lot of research: money beliefs, spending and your personality, money personality traits, personality and debt, money personality and life satisfaction, personality and financial well being, and the list goes on…
+There is a lot of research, each with their own spin on personality definitions: money beliefs, spending and your personality, money personality traits, personality and debt, money personality and life satisfaction, personality and financial well being, and the list goes on…